 The meaning of the signals used in Indian ports is given in Attachment to Annex II-C2.
 Tropical storm warnings to government officials (Four stage warnings)

 A "pre-cyclone watch" bulletin is issued by DGM himself soon after the formation of a depression informing senior central government officials including chief secretary of coastal maritime States about likely development of a cyclonic storm, its movements, coastal belt of India likely to experience adverse weather.
-No fixed format is used.
+This bulletin is issued at least 72 hours in advance of commencement of adverse weather.

-At the second stage, a "cyclone alert" is issued 48 hours in advance of the expected commencement of adverse weather in association with the cyclonic storm over the coastal area.
-The third stage of the warning, known as "cyclone warning" is issued 24 hours in advance of commencement of severe weather.
-The last stage of warning covering the post-landfall scenario is included in the cyclone warnings issued just before landfall and is continued till the cyclonic wind force is maintained in the core area of the cyclonic storm over land.
+At the second stage, a "cyclone alert" is issued at least 48 hours in advance of the expected commencement of adverse weather in association with the cyclonic storm over the coastal area.
+The third stage of the warning, known as "cyclone warning" is issued at least 24 hours in advance of commencement of severe weather.
+The last stage of warning covering the post-landfall scenario is included in the cyclone warnings issued 12 hrs before the expected time of landfall and is continued till the cyclonic wind force is maintained in the core area of the cyclonic storm over land.